AppliedMechanicsLab/ENGN0310/CourseNotes/Bars/HangingBar1.md

 <!-- ![](2021-09-26-21-46-42.png) -->
 ### Solution

-We are going to solve this problem using the equations
+We are going to solve this problem using the equation

 $$
 \begin{align}